 What is a Frequency Coordinator?

-Basically, it is a form of voluntary participation in an organized program intended to keep interference between repeaters and their users to a minimum.
+Frequency coordination is the participation in an organized program intended to keep interference between repeaters and their users to a minimum.
 To do this, repeater sponsors work with their local frequency coordinator (FC) who maintains a database of repeater frequencies in active use (as well as new repeaters which are under construction but may not yet be in operation).
-The FC recommends repeater operating frequencies (and perhaps other technical details) which will, hopefully, be compatible with other existing repeaters.
+The FC recommends repeater operating frequencies (and perhaps other technical details) which will, hopefully, be compatible with other repeaters.

-An Amateur Radio frequency coordinator is, first, a volunteer.
-He may be a single individual or an organization of volunteers who are recognized by the Amateur Radio community they serve as their “coordinator”.
-He/they might participate in the program because they are interested in either the technical or the political aspects of coordination, but they all do it as a way of putting something back into Amateur Radio.
-These days, no coordinator worth his salt is in it for the ego!
-It’s too much work!
-But all coordinators do get some form of self-satisfaction out of doing the job, or they wouldn’t bother.
+An Amateur Radio Frequency Coordinator is, first, a volunteer.
+He or she may be an individual or an organization of volunteers who are recognized by the Amateur Radio community they serve as their “coordinator”.
+They might participate in the program because they are interested in either the technical or the political aspects of coordination, but they all do it as a way of putting something back into Amateur Radio.
+These days, no coordinator worth his salt is in it for the ego – it’s too much work!
+All coordinators do get some form of self-satisfaction out of doing the job, or they wouldn’t bother.

 Who benefits from a frequency coordination?

 In a nutshell, everyone does.
 Sponsors of existing coordinated repeaters are assured that the FC will attempt to protect their repeaters and their users from interference caused by new repeaters.
 Likewise, sponsors of proposed new machines will get knowledgeable assistance from the FC in selecting frequencies for their machines, so that they and their users can feel confident that their new operation will not adversely affect any existing repeaters, and they should experience little interference on their new machines.